Welcome to today's edition of the Rush 24-7 podcast.

 But over a period of time, as the failures in particular arenas multiply, there comes a point when the many specific failures merge into one general mood of dissatisfaction.

-This widespread dissatisfaction with the inability of big government to deliver on its promises presents conservatives with an historic opportunity to refocus public debate to redefine what is expected of government, to slim it down to more manageable proportions so that it can deliver on the most important things.
+This widespread dissatisfaction with the inability of big government to deliver on its promises presents conservatives with an historic opportunity to refocus public debate, to redefine what is expected of government, to slim it down to more manageable proportions so that it can deliver on the most important things.

 Mr. Tapscott is dead on.

-And it would shortly after Hurricane Katrina and immigration reform and the amnesty bill that failed.
+And shortly after Hurricane Katrina and immigration reform and the amnesty bill that failed, one of the things that I tried and tried to point out continuously, I didn't try, I did do it.

-This is big government at work, and people are seeing this.
+This is big government at work and people are seeing this.

 They're seeing, especially in the immigration debate.